ec-jrc/lisflood-model/3_07_optLISFLOOD_soil-moisture/index.md

 ### Introduction

+pF values quantifies the force with which water is held by the soil matrix.
 LISFLOOD offers the possibility to calculate pF values from the moisture content of both soil layers.
 The calculation of pF values is *optional*, and it can be activated by adding the following line to the ['lfoptions' element](https://github.com/ec-jrc/lisflood-code/blob/master/src/settingsEUMerged.xml#L130) in the LISFLOOD settings file:

 ```xml
 	<setoption name="simulatePF" choice="1" />